 Leadership to Keep Children Alcohol Free

 - Leadership to Keep Children Alcohol Free, a coalition of Governors' spouses, Federal agencies, and public and private organizations, is an initiative to prevent the use of alcohol by children ages 9

 Clear Communication: A NIH Health Literacy Initiative

-- The NIH Clear Communication Initiative focuses on achieving two key objectives of health literacy: 1) Providing information in the form and with the content that is accessible to specific audiences based on cultural competence; and 2) Incorporating plain language approaches and new technologies.
+- The NIH Clear Communication Initiative focuses on tools and resources that address health literacy particularly as it relates to conveying scientific information and research: 1) Providing information in the form and with the content that is accessible to specific audiences based on cultural competence; and 2) Incorporating plain language approaches and new technologies.

 Diabetes Health Sense

 - Resources to help those with Diabetes, at risk for Diabetes or who care for someone with Diabetes